What Is Thai Shrimp Green Curry?

 Instructions

-- Preparing the Ingredients: Start by prepping all your ingredients.
-Peel and devein the shrimp, slice the bell peppers, and cube the eggplant.
+- Preparing the Ingredients: Peel and devein the shrimp, slice the bell peppers, and cube the eggplant.
 Mince the garlic and ginger and cut the red chili.
-Having everything ready before cooking not only makes the process smoother but also adds to the enjoyment of cooking.

 - Cooking the Shrimp: Add the shrimp to the pan and cook for 3-4 minutes until they turn pink and opaque.
-Stir in the lime juice and Thai basil leaves, allowing the basil to wilt slightly.
-This is the time to taste and adjust the seasoning with more fish sauce or sugar if needed, ensuring your curry is perfectly balanced.
+Remove from heat, then stir in lime juice and Thai basil.
+Taste the broth before serving and adjust fish sauce or lime as needed.

 Notes